slitsche/biosoft/content/posts/residuality.md

 see this pattern repeating.

 With every new stressor we walk around the problem and challenge our mental model.
-Methods like TDD could help as well to walk around the problem.
+Methods like TDD could help us as well with it.
+But often we tend to be biased which results that certain stressors are not considered.
+Residuality theory makes this process explicit by stressing that no stressor should be rejected.
+This approach helps to understand the business better.

-Residuality theory makes this process explicit.
-Furthermore it can help to decide when we should stop with the design.
-It allows to compare designs in respect to how many stressors one would handle better than the other.
+Furthermore it can help to decide when we should stop with the iterating over our design.
+Using the stressors we are able to compare designs in respect to how many of them one would handle better than the other.

 In 1968 Pablo Picasso stated that, “Computers are useless.
 They can only give you answers”.
 Lizards can help to find new questions.